paps/api-store/store/Facebook Message Sender/Facebook Message Sender.md

 In the message textbox you can write a private note which will be sent to the profile included in your Google spreadsheet.
 Note: Emojis aren't handled.
+Try sending a message to yourself to check that everything's working correctly!

 **\#fbFirstName\#** will be replaced in your message by the first name of the person you’re adding.